clemens-zauchner/python-multi-stage-builds/README.md

 multi-stage   latest    b90d97997b3b   44 seconds ago   128MB
 ```

-The difference is more stark when considering the size of the base image:
+The difference is starker when considering the size of the base image:

 ```bash
 docker images python:3.8-slim-bullseye